The Society of Mercy

 8. What is your position on infallible pronouncements?

 There are many Old Catholic, Independent Catholic and other churches who use similar names.
 Unfortunately, deep divisions exist among groups both doctrinally and in practice.
 Churches differ on their acceptance of LGBT persons, female clergy, liturgical styles, etc. There is always an effort towards greater unity, but that is often difficult to achieve.
-These same divisions are, unfortunately, prevalent in other churches with the new/old calendar Orthodox divisions, traditionalist division among Roman Catholics, and schism among Anglicans (among others).

 11. Are you related to the European Old Catholic Churches?